Derek Sivers started the now page movement; seemed like a good idea to me! Last updated May, 2017.

-More broadly, I am thinking quite hard about privacy, security, and “owning your own voice” in the digital age.
-I think there are endless interesting problems to tackle here, and I intend to take a few more of them on.
+Broadly, I am thinking quite hard about privacy, security, and “owning your own voice” in the digital age.
+I think there are endless interesting problems to tackle here, and I hope to take a few more of them on.

 Game of Go